Roberto286/python_audio_splitter/README.md

 python main.py
 ```

+5. If the conversion was successful, you will find your clips in the "splitted_audios" folder that the program has created.

 ## Important Notes

 - The audio file must be at least 10 seconds long for the program to work correctly.